mobxjs/mobx-angular/README.md

 <a href="http://mobxjs.github.io/mobx" target="_blank">Read more about MobX</a>

 ## Why use this library
-Performance and magic!

-This library brings the magic of automatic data binding, together with incredibly high performance.
+1. The library allows you to automatically observe all the observables that your component uses

-You can use it together with OnPush strategy, and wrap your template with a `*mobxAutorun` directive.
+2. You can also use it together with OnPush strategy, to incredibly high performance
-The directive will automatically run the change detection whenever any observables your template uses change.

-It will also dispose of the autorun callback when the component is destroyed.
+3. It disposes of all the observers when the component is destroyed
+4. It gives you powerful debugging tools

 ## Usage